-The course is part of a range of short courses spread throughout the academic year which are available both to students who are enrolled on the MSc in paediatrics and child health and as stand-alone CPD accredited programmes for all healthcare professionals.
-The courses are offered in line with level 3 of the RCPCH curriculum.
+The course is part of a range of short courses spread throughout the academic year which are available both to students who are enrolled on the MSc Applied Paediatrics course and as stand-alone CPD accredited programmes for all healthcare professionals.

 Course structure & delivery

-*NB dates may be subject to change
+*Dates may be subject to change

 Who should attend?